almost-good/malazan-saga/README.md

 * I want to find interesting quotes from the books

 ### Design
-Malazan Saga website consists of 5 pages total, with main navigation on top of the page.
-Website is full of links that encourage exploration and is rich with interesting content.
+The website consists of 5 pages total, all 5 rich with content and links.
+It's responsive and users will be able to access it through number of devices, starting from small-frame mobile devices, on to tablets, laptops and even small sized TV.

 #### Wireframes
 Wireframes are separated by the Web Pages, offering device by device view of each page.
 * [Index Page Wireframe](./docs/wireframes/index-wireframe.pdf)